What if you had to pay extra to your insurance company for a simple preference?

 That’s what many car owners worry about when it comes to their auto insurance.
 They are worried that the color of their car may mean they are paying more for their coverage.
 Especially if the car is red.

 Is there any truth to this longstanding rumor?
-What are the various factors that affect your insurance rate, and what can you do to get the lowest possible premium?
+What are the various factors that affect your rate, and what can you do to get the lowest possible premium?
 Keep reading to find out!

-Contrary to persistent myths, the color of your car does not affect your insurance rate.
+Contrary to persistent myths, the color of your car does not affect your rate.
 It is most likely that this myth persists because some people think flashy colors equate to flashy (and risky) driving behavior.

 Even though white cars are pulled over more often than red cars, the myth about red cars continues.
-The fact is that when it comes to your car, the only data your insurance company has comes from the VIN.
+The fact is that when it comes to your car, the only data your insurer has comes from the VIN.
 And the color of your car is not included as part of the VIN.

 Why do so many people think drivers of red cars in particular pay more for car insurance?
 The likeliest answer is that red is a bright color and stands out among most other cars.
 Plus, red is a favorite color among sports car owners.
-Put it all together, and people are likelier to notice when red cars are speeding or getting pulled over (something that may be likelier to happen with a flashy sports car), leading people to think these cars must command a higher insurance rate.
+Put it all together, and people are likelier to notice when red cars are speeding or getting pulled over (something that may be likelier to happen with a flashy sports car), leading people to think these cars must command a higher rate.

 Owners tend to favor colors that blend in, according to a recent report.
 Accordingly, the favorite car colors among consumers are white, black, and gray.
 Chances are that you see plenty of these car colors when driving around, but red cars are few and far between.

 Again, you’ll be likelier to notice if red cars drive fast and/or get pulled over.
-This may make people think that car color could influence insurance rates, but that is simply not the case.
+This may make people think that car color could influence rates, but that is simply not the case.

-How does this tie into the myth that red cars pay more for insurance?
+How does this tie into the myth that red cars pay more?
 As we said before, people are likelier to notice red cars, and they are likelier to notice when red cars are getting traffic tickets.
 This can lead to the belief that red car drivers are speedier and riskier, getting more tickets and paying more for insurance.
 Still, there is no real proof that red cars are pulled over more than other car colors.